Items and SubClips¶

-Thumbnails are auto-generated for supported formats, and are shown in the thumbnails tag.
+Thumbnails are auto-generated for supported Formats, and are shown in the thumbnails pane.
 They can be regenerated from the transcode menu.

 Posters are still images created from video media at a particular timecode.
 They are created as a jpeg at the largest size possible from the source media, and they are shared with all users that have access to see the thumbnails and media of an item.

 You can create a poster by seeking to a timecode in the player and then clicking on the camera icon in the player.
 The still image will then be queued for creation by the transcoders, who need to read the original file and then create the image.

 Once completed and ready posters can be viewed by clicking on the Poster tab on the right which will open a grid of thumbnails of the each of the posters available for this item (a thumbnail is always created at the same time as the poster).
 Below the thumbnail is the timecode from when the poster was taken, and a small download icon is visible to the right.
 Clicking on this small download icon will start a transfer to your browser, or alternatively right click and save the target (the terminology and behavior differ between browsers, but all should allow you to download if you have the right to).

 If you click on the small thumbnail of a poster it will open a large screen viewer of the poster images.
 Left and Right arrow keys can be used to jump between posters if there is more than one available.

 The small cross will delete the poster frame.